stevensacks/gatsby-plugin-react-i18next/README.md

 When you build multilingual sites, Google recommends using different URLs for each language version of a page rather than using cookies or browser settings to adjust the content language on the page. [(read more)](https://support.google.com/webmasters/answer/182192?hl=en&ref_topic=2370587)

+## :boom: Breaking change since v2.0.0

+As of V2.0.0, this plugin only supports Gatsby 4.16.0+ and React 18+.

 ## :boom: Breaking change since v1.0.0

 As of v1.0.0, language JSON resources should be loaded by `gatsby-source-filesystem` plugin and then fetched by GraphQL query.
 It enables incremental build and hot-reload as language JSON files change.